starptr/cs184-webpages/proj2/index.md

 <h2 align="middle">Overview</h2>
 <p>
-    In this project, we implemented a [...] and related functions around [...].
+	In this project, we implemented a triangle mesh datastructure and related functions around bezier curves and loop subdivision.
 In the first section of this project, we implemented de Casteljau's cubic bezier curve computation algorithm for both 1-dimensional curves and 2-dimensional surfaces.
-In the second section of this project, we implemented [...].
+In the second section of this project, we implemented area-weighted vertex normals, edge flipping, edge splitting, and loop subdivision for mesh upsampling.
 </p>
 <br>